forrest79/phpgsql/docs/db.md

 We need to pass parameters not as concatenating strings but separated from a query - we have SQL query with placeholders for parameters and list of parameters.
 In this case DB can fail on this query, because `$userId` is not valid integer, and it can't be used in condition with the `id` column.

 In this library, there are two possible ways how to do this.
-Use `?` characted for a parameter.
-This works automatically, and we can use some special functionallity as passing arrays, literals, bools, null or another querie.
-We can also use classic parameters `$1`, `$2`, ..., but with this, no special features are available, and imporatant is, you can't combine `?` with the `$1` syntax.
+Use `?` character for a parameter.
+This works automatically, and we can use some special functionality as passing arrays, literals, booleans, null or another query.
+We can also use classic parameters `$1`, `$2`, ..., but with this, no special features are available, and important is, you can't combine `?` with the `$1` syntax.

 Safe example can be: